purplesprinklesdev/academicteamstrategist/README.md

 # Untitled Academic Team Strategist

-A Java GUI application which assists in the creation of strategies for Academic Team matches.
+A Java GUI application which assists in the creation of strategies for Academic Team (Quiz Bowl) matches.
 Based on the scores of past matches, the application predicts how well a team setup will perform.
 This specifically follows the rules of the [SBAAC Academic Conference](http://sbaac.com/confStandings.aspx?sat=20).
 Created by Matthew Stall for the Williamsburg Academic Team.

 ## Compatibility Information